wp-plugins/iframe-embed-for-momentme/readme.txt

 2. Quicktag button on Post/Page editor to insert the iframe for Moment.me
 3. Shortcode that can also be used in html editor on the edit post screen to insert the moment
 4. A Moment inserted with iframe code
-5. Moment.me Trending moments http://moment.me/moments/trending , a wide selection of free content you can use to embed on your website
+5. Moment.me Trending moments moment.me/moments/trending , a wide selection of free content you can use to embed on your website

-Visit the plugin page (http://moment.me/embed) to read more about it.

 == Frequently Asked Questions ==
-=Can I creat my own moments?=
+Can I creat my own moments?
 you can create your own moments and embed them to your site, for more information contact nir@moment.me

-=Can I edit my own moment?=
+Can I edit my own moment?
 you can add and remove images from your moments by simply login in to moment.me and selecting the moment you want to edit.

 == Upgrade Notice ==